 You cannot avoid giving Facebook account information in DS160 even if you delete your account.
-You have give information about all accounts that have been active in last 5 years.
+You have to give information about all accounts that have been active in the last 5 years.

 If he thinks that your social profile contradicts information with respect to your visa application, he can ask you questions.

-It is possible that visa officer issues a form 221(g) if you do not share the correct details in DS160 social media account section.
+It is possible that the visa officer issues a form 221(g) if you do not share the correct details in the DS160 social media account section.

 You are only required to share the social website’s username.
-There is NO password required to be shared with US consulate.
+There is no password required to be shared with the US consulate.

 Is deleting the Facebook account an option?
-I do not think stopping your Facebook or Twitter account will help as the US embassy wants information if you have used any of the platforms in past 5 years.
+We do not think stopping your Facebook or Twitter account will help as the US embassy wants information if you have used any of the platforms in the past 5 years.

 You are required to share the account details even if closed your account recently or 4 years ago.

-The DS160 social media account list of websites does not stop at popular channels but includes a lesser known ones like VKontakte, Flickr, Douban.
+The DS160 social media account list of websites does not stop at popular channels but includes lesser-known ones like VKontakte, Flickr, Douban, etc.

 It is interesting to know that some networks like Google+ and MySpace which do not even exist now have been added to the list by DOS.

-There are options to completely make your YouTube videos private or delete them if you do not want them to be visible to public including US embassy.
+There are options to completely make your YouTube videos private or delete them if you do not want them to be visible to the public including the US embassy.

-Please note that if you are on the US government watch list for terrorism threat, they can use their government powers to get even the deleted Facebook posts and other information directly from website owners.
+Please note that if you are on the US government watch list for terrorism threats, they can still use their government powers to get even the deleted Facebook posts and other information directly from website owners.

-I do not think that US Embassy will go that far for normal visa applications like work visas or business visas for normal people.
+We do not think that the US Embassy will go that far for normal visa applications like work visas or business visas for normal people.
 You should be good if you can just delete your old posts if you think they can contradict your US visa claims.

 LinkedIn Profile Not Matching H1B Visa Application?

-If you use LinkedIn platform for marketing yourself a potential candidate for next job, US embassy can use it to verify your H1B visa claims.
+If you use the LinkedIn platform for marketing yourself as a potential candidate for your next job, the US embassy may use it to verify your H1B visa claims.